-Working on your own can be a wonderful experience.
-The freedom of setting up shop whenever and wherever you like is a big reason why many web designers choose the freelance life.
+Working on your own can be a rewarding experience.
+The freedom of setting up shop wherever you like is a big reason why many web designers choose a freelance life.
 You just don’t get the same experience while working for someone else.

 But this lifestyle can also result in some negatives.
-While it’s nice to not have a boss looking over your shoulder all day long, that freedom you cherish can be misused.
-If you’re not careful, you may just form some bad habits that can hurt you both personally and professionally.
+It’s nice to not have a boss looking over your shoulder all day long.
+Yet this freedom can be problematic.
+If you’re not careful, you may form some bad habits that can hurt you both personally and professionally.

-Like most bad habits, these seem to start slowly and, left unchecked, eventually take on a life of their own.
-Let’s have a look at what can happen and how to fix it.
+Like most bad habits, they seem to start slowly.
+Left unchecked, they have the potential to wreak havoc.
+Let’s have a look at what can go wrong and how to fix it.

 Being Unresponsive to Clients

-This is one of the most self-destructive things a freelance designer can do to their business.
+A lack of communication is one of the most self-destructive things a freelance designer can do.
 I’ve seen it time and again.
-Clients get tired of trying to get a response from their designer and look to make a change.
+Clients get tired of trying to get a response from their designer and move on to someone else.

-I admit that I have on occasion let an email slip by me.
-There have been busy days where I mean to get back to someone and…forget.
-It happens and doesn’t make you a bad person (for my sake, I sure hope not).
+I admit that I have occasionally let an email slip by me.
+There have been busy days where I meant to get back to someone and… forgot.
+It happens to everyone at some point.

-It becomes a real problem when you’re consistently making clients wait 24 hours or more during the business week for any kind of a response.
-This behavior leaves people hanging and gets in the way of their ability to do business.
+However, it becomes a problem when you’re consistently making clients wait.
+This behavior gets in the way of their ability to do business.

-The Fix: Set aside some time each day to get back to messages from clients.
-It may require a little bit of discipline at first, but over time you’ll have formed a good habit.
+The Fix: Set aside some time each day and reply to messages from clients.
+It may require a little bit of discipline at first.
+But eventually, you’ll have formed a good habit.

 Cutting Corners to Save Time

-There are times when you may find yourself being incredibly busy.
-Times when you sit at your desk for hours straight without so much as stretching your legs.
-And, if you’re the type that gets highly-stressed in these situations (like me), you may start to forget the little details in your work.
+There are times when you may find yourself incredibly busy.
+Days when you sit at your desk for hours without so much as stretching your legs.
+And, if you’re the type that gets highly stressed in these situations (like me), you may start to forget the little details in your work.
 You know, the stuff that ensures quality and functionality.

-The really frustrating part of this is that, in an effort to get things done and please everyone, you end up making more work for yourself when any mistakes are uncovered.
+The frustrating part of this is that you end up making more work for yourself when any mistakes are uncovered.
 Even more unnerving is that sometimes those errors may not turn up for months (yes, it has happened to me).

 The Fix: As difficult as it can be, find the strength to give each task its proper allotment of time.
-It is so tempting to be in a rush – but give your best effort towards doing the job right.
+It is so tempting to rush, but give your best effort towards doing the job right.

 But finances include more than keeping track of income and expenses.
 It’s also important to keep an accurate record of who owes you money.
 After all, you can’t get paid if you don’t send out invoices.

-This takes a lot of discipline and is something that can take a bit of time to get used to.
-For instance, I developed the bad habit of not marking paid invoices as such in a timely manner.
-I figured I would just remember what I did and when I did it.
-Long story short: That didn’t work out so well.
+This takes a lot of discipline and a bit of time to get used to.
+For instance, I developed the bad habit of not marking paid invoices promptly.
+I figured that I would simply remember what I did and when I did it.
+Long story short: that didn’t work out so well.

-The Fix: Develop a process for recording all finance-related records.
-You have the freedom here to do so in a way that makes you comfortable.
-But whatever you do, don’t put things off for too long.
+The Fix: Develop a process for recording all your financial records.
+You have the freedom to do so in a way that makes you comfortable.
+But don’t put things off until later.
+Later may never come.

 Surrounding Yourself with Distractions

-Another perk of freelancing is the ability to setup your very own personalized work environment.
-While it’s certainly nice to have things just the way you want them, you have to be careful not to go too far.
+Another perk of freelancing is the ability to set up a personalized work environment.
+While it’s nice to have things just the way you want them, be careful.

 Believing You Aren’t Good Enough

-Okay, this is a bit more existential than the other bad habits on the list – but perhaps just as costly.
-We know there are no shortage of talented designers out there.
+We know that there is no shortage of talented designers out there.
 Some of them do brilliant work.
-Seeing this can really make you feel like you just don’t have what it takes to get to that level.
+Seeing this can make you feel like you don’t have what it takes to achieve great things.

 It leads to not bothering to strive for something better.
-You may see a project out there that really interests you but don’t bid on it because you think it’s beyond your skill level.
-But as your mother would probably tell you: That attitude will get you nowhere.
+For instance, you may see a project out there that interests you.
+But don’t bid on it because you think it’s beyond your skill level.
+But as your mother would probably tell you: that attitude will get you nowhere.

-The Fix: I think every designer goes through this at one time or another.
+The Fix: I think that every designer goes through a bit of imposter syndrome.
 To break out of your funk, do something that makes you feel good.
 Learn a new skill or start a fun side project.
 A little boost in confidence can do wonders.

 Perfection Not Required

 During your freelance journey, any one of the bad habits above can strike.
 But that’s no reason to panic.
-We all go through periods of time where we don’t handle things in the most ideal way.
+We all go through periods where we don’t handle things ideally.
 The key is in using those times as a learning experience.

 There will always be ups and downs.
-But the best designers out there keep working to get a little better each day – fully knowing that there will be missteps along the way.
-Nobody said the road to success is perfectly straight.
+But the best designers keep working to get a little better each day.
+After all, nobody said the road to success is linear.